Saxophonist and composer Esa Pietilä biography

 The multifaceted expression of saxophone in various genres

-Esa Pietilä (*1964), an internationally acclaimed virtuoso saxophonist and composer operates with multiple musical genres in a creative way.
-His projects have led him to play internationally in USA, Canada, Japan, Italy, Germany, Norway, Sweden, France, The Netherlands, Belgium, Austria, Iceland, England, Australia, New Zeeland, Brazil and Cuba.
+Esa Pietilä (*1964), an internationally acclaimed virtuoso saxophonist and composer who operates with modern musical genres in a creative way, from solo performances up to appearances as a soloist for orchestra.
+He has performed internationally in USA, Canada, Japan, Italy, Germany, Norway, Sweden, France, The Netherlands, Belgium, Austria, Iceland, England, Australia, New Zeeland, Brazil and Cuba.

-He has appeared as soloist for orchestra with conductor luminaries Esa-Pekka Salonen, Santtu Matias Rouvali & Ville Matvejeff and worked with conductors Tibor Boganyi, Hossein Piskar and Jan Söderblom. with orchestras Avanti!
+He has appeared as soloist for orchestra with conductor luminaries Esa-Pekka Salonen, Santtu Matias Rouvali & Ville Matvejeff and worked with conductors Tibor Boganyi, Hossein Piskar, Jan Söderblom and Erkki Lasonpalo with orchestras Avanti!
 Chamber Orchestra, Kuopio Symphony, Pori Sinfonietta, Lappeenranta City Orchestra, St. Michael Strings to name a few.
 The works performed have been Pietilä’s own pieces and e.g. tenor saxophone concertos by Eero Hämeenniemi and Kalevi Aho – both works written especially for Pietilä.
+He recorded Kalevi Aho´s concerto for BIS record label in spring 2022.

-For his saxophone repertoire with groups on contemporary classical field, Pietilä chooses exciting, already existing music for tenor saxophone, e.g. Magnus Lindberg´s Ablauf (saxophone edition by Lindberg).
-Other co-operational colleaques are e.g. accordeonist and composer Veli Kujala , church organist Pétur Sakari, such chamber groups as Tampere Raw and KAMUS string quartet to name few.
+For his saxophone repertoire with groups on contemporary classical field, Pietilä likes to perform exciting, already existing music for tenor saxophone, e.g. Magnus Lindberg´s Ablauf (saxophone edition by Lindberg) and such.
+Other co-operational colleaques are e.g. accordeonist and composer Veli Kujala , church organist Pétur Sakari, such contemporary chamber groups as Tampere Raw and KAMUS string quartet to name few.
 He also composes new material for saxophone & chamber groups.

 Pietilä´s solo concerts include free Improv pieces, improvisations on J.S Bach themes, Pietilä´s own compositions for solo saxophone and pieces from e.g. Luciano Berio.
-The solo concerts will continue annually in Finland & abroad and they have been numbered over 100 already.
+The solo concerts started in 2007 and will continue annually in Finland & abroad as they have been numbered over 100 already.
 Pietilä has released two solo albums, Karhea (2009) and Times & Spaces (2017)

 Pietilä´s jazz oriented groups and projects include eg. award winning Liberty Ship quartet and Sonic Decode to name a few.